 Equity release can be life-changing for those who need to find a way to maintain their lifestyles while also meeting the needs of their children, grandchildren, or other dependents.
-This article will help you understand what equity release is, how much it costs as well as how it could benefit you in your retirement years.
+In this article John Lawson, Equity Release Expert from SovereignBoss, will help you understand what equity release is, how much it costs, and how it could benefit you in your retirement years.

 A Quick Introduction to Equity Release